 Do you like watching videos in your free time?
 Now, you can get paid for watching videos including movie previews, news, celebrity videos, and all kinds of other videos.

 Sites like Swagbucks ask you to watch certain videos and like them.
 You have to watch for a certain number of minutes which you’ll be told ahead of time.
 You could earn over $200 a month (earnings vary).
 You’ll earn Swagbucks for watching (points that can be redeemed for gift cards or Paypal).
 You can get $5 just for signing up!

 5. Get Money Back Instantly For Stuff You’ve Already Bought

 Do you love getting refunds?
-How cool would it be to get money back on stuff you’ve already bought without having to do a thing?
+How cool would it be to get money back on stuff you’ve already bought?
 Paribus is a service that lets you find out if stores you’ve shopped at online owe you a refund.
 It’s free to sign up.
 Paribus connects to your email account and checks your receipts.
 If they find out a retailer has dropped their price they file a price adjustment claim for you.
 Try out Paribus.

 Paribus works with a huge number of merchants that you probably already shop at, including Walmart, Costco, Best Buy, Target, Apple, Kohl’s, and more!

 You just visit the Rakuten website and click through to the store you want to shop at.
 If you buy from the store Rakuten gets a commission that they split with you.
 It’s an easy way to save.
 Click here to sign up for Rakuten.